ramp-eu/Agent_Optimisation_Service/README.md

 db.createCollection("AGENTS")
 db.AGENTS.insertOne({"request_id" : "333", "N" : "3", "distance_matrix" : "0,50,0;0,0,60;50,0,0;", "flowrate_matrix" : "0,10,0;0,0,15;-1,0,0;", "agent_speed" : "50", "agent_load_time" : "0.75", "agent_unload_time" : "0.5", "agent_capacity" : "2", "agent_availability" : "0.95", "traffic_factor" : "0.9", "operator_efficiency" : "1.0", "result_optimal_number_of_agents" : "1.3694", "result_optimal_number_of_agents_rounded" : "2", "result_DONE" : "0" })
 db.AGENTS.find()
+exit
+exit
 ```
 - The first command starts the MongoDB shell.
 - The next 3 commands will create the default database / documents.
 The documents are stored in AGENT_OPTIMIZATION/AGENTS.
 - A new record is inserted into MongoDB.
-- Display the inserted record.
+- Display the inserted record (to verify if the record was saved in database).
+- Exit from MongoDB (to shell).
+- Second exit exits from docker image (to host OS).

 The record consists of:
 - request_id - unique ID which is used to identify the record,